KWB-R/fakin/content/tool/mybinder/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["programming", "publication", "reproducibility", "git", "collaboration"]
+tags = ["programming", "publication", "reproducibility", "git", "collaboration", "docker", "rstudio", "shiny app"]

-projects = ["aquanes"]
+projects = ["aquanes", "optiwells2", "demoware"]

 # Project summary to display on homepage.
 summary = "Turn a Git repo into a collection of interactive notebooks"